K-3 EARLY LITERACY INITIATIVE (K-3 ELI)

 The ultimate goal of reading is being able to understand what we read, in order to read to learn, therefore it is vitally important to build the foundational skills.
 When we talk about beginning reading, the focus is on the 5 Big Early Literacy Skills: Phonemic Awareness, Alphabetic Principle, Fluency, Vocabulary and Comprehension.

-Background: To address years of poor student performances on the department's statewide assessment, the ASDOE launched an initiative focused on increasing literacy rates in K5 through 3rd-grade classrooms as a key strategy for improving overall student achievement across all public elementary schools.
+Background: To address years of low performances on the ASDOE statewide assessment, the department launched an initiative focused on increasing literacy rates in K5 through 3rd-grade classrooms as a key strategy for improving overall student achievement across all public elementary schools.

-Piloted in 2021, the initiative reintroduced two evidence-based programs that had previously proved successful during the implementation of the U.S. Department of Education's Reading First grant: Read Well, a comprehensive, systematic, and explicit early literacy program, and Language for Learning, which strengthens students' oral language development.
+Piloted in 2021, the initiative reintroduced two evidence-based programs successfully implemented under the U.S. Department of Education's Reading First Initiative grant: Read Well, a comprehensive, systematic, and explicit early literacy program, and Language for Learning, which strengthens students' oral language development.
 Together, these programs provide K5 through 3rd-grade students with the foundational skills needed to become successful readers.
-To monitor student progress, ASDOE adopted Acadience, and external interim assessment administered three times each year to measure early literacy skills.
-Assessment data are used to track student growth and inform instructional adjustments, ensuring that students master essential literacy skills.
+To monitor student progress, ASDOE adopted Acadience, an external interim assessment administered three times each year to measure early literacy skills.
+Assessment results are used to track student growth and inform instructional adjustments, ensuring that students master essential literacy skills.

 Today

 As the department prepares to implement the 2026-2030 Five-Year Strategic Plan (5YRSP). the K-3 ELI Team is eager to continue advancing the initiative's goals and activities under Strategic Priority 1, Goal 1.
-Building on the progress.
+Building on the progress achieved to date, the team remains committed to strengthening early literacy outcomes and supporting high-quality instruction across all schools.

 _edited.png)